AlexNexton/soleki/README.md

 ### Footer page
 ![Footer](static/readmeimg/footer.png)

-- Thisphoto shows the footer, that is present on all pages.
+- This photo shows the footer, that is present on all pages.

 # Future Features to Implement